wd5gnr/hashsearch/README.md

 There were 4,489,678 compares for the normal algorithm and 3,325,996 matches for the hashed algorithm.

-The hashed algorightm had an extra 6.2 million math operations (3.1 million adds and 3.1 millon subtracts) and the total is the last number.
+The hashed algorightm had an extra 6.2 million math operations (3.1 million adds and 3.1 millon subtracts) and the total is just the two numbers added together.
+The false count indicates how many times the hash found the wrong string

 NOTE
 ====